Configuration File

 You can point the CLI to a different config file using the -c or --config flag on any command:

-pd4castr test -c .pd4castrrc.staging.json
+pd4castr test -c .pd4castrrc.variant.json

 FieldTypeRequiredDefaultDescription